hallatore/MeshBlend-docs/Getting started/Settings.md

 The activator ensures each mesh component in the scene has a blend ID.
 The blend ID is encoded into the **Custom Primitive Data** (Static Meshes), and **Per Instance Custom Data** (Instanced Static Meshes) for each component.

-To ensure no frame hitching this processing operates on a strict processing budget that is the max it's allowed to use per Tick.
+To ensure no frame hitching this processing operates on a strict max processing budget per tick.
+The activator is set to tick during `TG_DuringPhysics` and by default it's never allowed to use more than 0.3 ms.

-The blend IDs are encoded at packaging, so the activator mostly runs idle in a packaged game.
+The blend IDs are encoded at packaging, so the activator mostly idles in a packaged game.

 > [!NOTE]
 > Setting `r.MeshBlend.DisableRestrictions 1` disables this budget.

+## Advanced/Experimental Console Variables

+### r.MeshBlend.SlopeFactor

+- Default: `2.0`
+- Options: Value from `1.0` and up.

+Sets how much falloff the blend should have based on the angle of the seam.
+Meaning a 90 degree angle has half the blend as a flat surface with 0 degree angle at the seam.

+### r.MeshBlend.FrameDither

+- Default: `1`
+- Options: `0` or `1`

+Toggles if the plugin should dither the sampling position per frame.
+Useful if you are using a non-temporal AA like FXAA or SMAA.

+### r.MeshBlend.NoiseFactor

+- Default: `0.5`
+- Options: Value between `0.0` and `1.0`

+Sets how much influence the noise texture has on the blending.